 Community Experience Associate

 Pinky has a passion for people, processes and data.
 Her desire to change the world for the greater good stems from her experience as a leader at InterVarsity Christian Fellowship of Stony Brook University.
-With a background centered on social good, Pinky has held roles at several organizations including Blue Engine, Elegantees and SumAll.org - where she was a project manager and oversaw social justice data technology projects for various nonprofit partners.
 She has been featured in Conscious Magazine as a powerful voice in the social impact sphere for her work in creative fundraising campaigns against human trafficking and previous project involvement within data for social good.
 When she's not connecting and growing with the DataKind Community, she's out discovering new food flavors in NYC and shredding fresh powder with her snowboard on the slopes.

 Michael is a graduate of MIT with masters degrees in city planning and transportation.
-He is a data scientist, transportation planner, modeler, coder, GIS expert and civic data enthusiast.
-He hails from Seattle, WA, but has lived most of his adult life in NYC.
-He has a pet poodle named Dazzle, though longs for the day when he will finally have a standard pet rabbit.
+He is a data scientist, transportation planner, modeler, coder, GIS expert, and civic data enthusiast.
+He hails from Seattle, but has lived most of his adult life in NYC.
+Michael has a pet standard poodle named Dazzle.

 Director of Operations